TramHammer/pm-exporter/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+1. Create a import folder in the build folder and drop a map folder inside
+2. Open `config.cfg` and modify any of the parameters.
+3. Update sectors.csv to the sectors that you want exported, follow proper CSV format
+4. Run `run.bat`
+5. Great Success 😁
 _For more examples, please refer to the [Documentation](https://example.com)_